BinaryAnalysisPlatform/bap-tutorial/README.md

-Our `verify` function return type will be `proof option`, i.e., it will return `Some proof` if the proof was found, otherwise an absence of a proof is the proof that the relation will hold, unless there is a not yet discovered indirect call.
+Our `verify` function return type will be `proof option`, i.e., it will return `Some proof` if the proof was found, otherwise an absence of a proof is the proof that the relation will hold unless there is a not yet discovered indirect call.

 Let's define the `proof` type as a variant type with two branches that